-In a culture that often makes us feel guilty for taking care of ourselves, it’s easy to fall into a pattern of self-neglect.
-But not getting enough sleep, skipping meals, and grabbing unhealthy meals on-the-go can really take a toll on your health over time.
-In this article, we’ll review 10 signs you need more self-care.
+In a culture that often makes you feel guilty for taking care of yourself, it’s easy to fall into a pattern of self-neglect.
+But unhealthy habits like not getting enough sleep, skipping meals, and grabbing unhealthy food on-the-go can really take a toll on your health over time.
+In this article, you’ll learn 10 signs you need more self-care.

 LivingUpp is a participant in affiliate programs, which means we may earn a small commission from qualifying purchases on links to Amazon and other sites at no additional cost to you.

 Do any of these 10 signs look familiar?